-Impact Description Proposed Approach to Assessment Including Description of Any New Data Collation Required and Any Analyses (Such as Modelling) Penetration and Direct or indirect effects as a result of WSI will be taken into consideration when previously unknown marine compression effects of archaeological receptors are documented through a PAD report. jack-up barges and cultural heritage receptors to natural, anchoring of chemical, or biological processes and construction vessels S during seabed direct penetration and compression preparation and seabed 0 installation operations. cultural heritage receptors leading to a partial or total loss of the receptor.
-Operation P Scour effects caused by The proposed approach to all known, unknown and unexpected (a) the presence of WTGs, archaeological and cultural heritage marine archaeology and cultural heritage receptors follows the same OSP foundations, and (b) receptors and exposing such material to approach as the above construction phase. the exposure and natural, chemical or biological processes replacement of cables or the use of cable loss of the same. protection measures (such as mattressing or remedial cable burial).
-Penetration and compression effects of jack-up barges and cultural heritage receptors to natural, anchoring of chemical, or biological processes and construction vessels causing or accelerating loss of the same; during O&M activities. direct penetration and compression effects on marine archaeological and cultural heritage receptors leading to a partial or total loss of the receptor.
+Impact Description Proposed Approach to Assessment Including Description of Any New Data Collation Required and Any Analyses (Such as Modelling) Penetration and Direct or indirect effects as a result of WSI will be taken into consideration when previously unknown marine compression effects of exposing marine archaeological and archaeological receptors are documented through a PAD report. jack-up barges and cultural heritage receptors to natural, anchoring of chemical, or biological processes and construction vessels causing or accelerating loss of the same; during seabed direct penetration and compression preparation and seabed effects on marine archaeological and installation operations. cultural heritage receptors leading to a partial or total loss of the receptor.
+Operation Scour effects caused by Indirect scour effects impacting marine The proposed approach to all known, unknown and unexpected (a) the presence of WTGs, archaeological and cultural heritage marine archaeology and cultural heritage receptors follows the same OSP foundations, and (b) receptors and exposing such material to approach as the above construction phase. the exposure and natural, chemical or biological processes replacement of cables or and causing or accelerating total or partial the use of cable loss of the same. protection measures (such as mattressing or remedial cable burial).
+Penetration and Direct or indirect effects as a result of compression effects of exposing marine archaeological and jack-up barges and cultural heritage receptors to natural, anchoring of chemical, or biological processes and construction vessels causing or accelerating loss of the same; during O&M activities. direct penetration and compression effects on marine archaeological and cultural heritage receptors leading to a partial or total loss of the receptor.

 Impact Description Proposed Approach to Assessment Including Description of Any New Data Collation Required and Any Analyses (Such as Modelling) Decommissioning Draw-down of sediment into voids left by removed WTG, OSP foundations or other infrastructure, or cable removal leading to loss of sediment.
 Direct or indirect effects as a result of draw-down effects directly impacting or exposing marine archaeological and cultural heritage receptors to natural, chemical, or biological processes and causing or accelerating loss of the same.
 The proposed approach to all known, unknown and unexpected marine archaeology and cultural heritage receptors follows the same approach as the above construction phase.
 Penetration and compression effects of jack-up barges and anchoring of construction vessels during decommissioning activities.
 Direct or indirect effects as a result of exposing marine archaeological and cultural heritage receptors to natural, chemical, or biological processes and causing or accelerating loss of the same; direct penetration and compression effects on marine archaeological and cultural heritage receptors leading to a partial or total loss of the receptor.
-Cumulative Cumulative effects of offshore wind developments within a range of 50 km · · · · · · The impacts on known and identified marine archaeological and cultural heritage receptors is expected to be localized.
+Cumulative , Cumulative effects of offshore wind developments within a range of 50 km Cumulative impacts may include sediment disturbance arising from the installation of the export cables and seabed foundations at other OWF sites, as well as the effects of jack-up barges and anchoring of construction, O&M vessels.
+Cumulative impacts may expose marine archaeological and cultural heritage receptors to natural, chemical or biological processes, causing or The impacts on known and identified marine archaeological and cultural heritage receptors is expected to be localized.
 However, cumulative scour and changes to seabed sediment transport over the long term and the effects, both negative and positive, on marine archaeological and cultural heritage receptors will be assessed at PEIR stage and within the final ES.
 The cumulative impact study will consider the effects upon a single receptor assessed alongside other proposed and foreseeable projects.